Below I’m sharing my complete travel guide for Ninh Binh, Vietnam:

 Ninh Binh is located about 2 hours south of Hanoi in northern Vietnam.

-The best way to get to this rural area of Vietnam is from Hanoi.
-I flew into Hanoi and spent a night in the city before taking a train down to Ninh Binh.
-I opted to stay there a few days, but Ninh Binh could also be seen in a day-trip from Hanoi.
+The best way to visit to this rural place in Vietnam is to travel by train from Hanoi.
+Because I had flown into Hanoi, I spent a night in the city before taking a train down to Ninh Binh, where I opted to stay a few days.
+But Ninh Binh could also be seen in a day-trip from Hanoi.

 I stayed at a local homestay I found on AirBnb – Ninh Binh Mountain Side Homestay.
 The family I stayed with provided free breakfast from their restaurant and a free bike rental to get around during my stay.

-The majority of accommodation options in Ninh Binh are homestays and hotels; Only a few hostel options are available.
+The majority of accommodation options in Ninh Binh are homestays and hotels.
+There’s also a few hostel options are available, but not many.

 What to Do

-This was by far my favorite part of this trip.
-The best way to experience this hike (and beat the crowds and the mid-day heat) is to hike at sunrise.
-I got up at 5:00am for this.
+This was by far my favorite place I visited in Vietnam.
+I also think that the best way to experience this hike (and beat the crowds and the mid-day heat) is to hike at sunrise.
+So I got up at 5:00am for this.

 It’s a 500-step climb up the mountain and once you reach the top, you get to experience the most breath-taking views of rural Vietnam – The caves, limestone mountains, and rice fields.